Khmer traditional clothing

-Khmer traditional clothing refers to the traditional styles of dress worn by the Khmer people from ancient times to the present.
+Khmer traditional clothing refers to the traditional styles of dress worn by the Khmer people throughout history.
+Tracing their origins back to the early Common Era, the customary styles of dress worn by Khmer people predate the indianization of Southeast Asia.
+The evolution of these clothing customs can be traced through archaeological artifacts from the 6th century to the post-Angkorian period, evolving from the simple pre-Angkorian Sampot to vibrant and intricately embroidered silk garments.

 Bottoms

 The sampot is the traditional garment of the Khmer, still popular among men and women of the lower class.
 It is basically a sarong similar to those worn in neighboring Laos and Thailand, with slight variations.
 Measuring approximately one and a half meters long, the two ends of the cloth are sewn together to form a tubular garment that is worn over the lower half of the body, extending to the ankles.
 The wearer ties a knot of excess cloth in front to secure it at the waist.
 The sampot varies in color, material and dimensions, depending on the gender and social class of the wearer.

 Historically the sampot dates back to the Funan era, in which a king, at the request of Chinese envoys, ordered his subjects to cover themselves.